Our bridal hair salon in NYC can help you craft your perfect wedding hairstyle.

 Learn what to know about balayage at our NYC hair salon.

-Balayage remains one of the most popularly requested services at our NYC hair salon, and for good reason.
+Balayage remains one of the most popularly requested services at our top-rated NYC hair salon, and for good reason.
 This subtle hair highlighting technique can create a natural-looking and eye-catching color that lasts.
-At Warren Tricomi, we have years of experience perfecting balayage, and we are proud to help clients craft their dream look at our Sag Harbor, Greenwich, and New York City locations.
-Whether you’re new to the style or considering refreshing your current color, here’s everything you need to know.

 What is balayage?